artambdev/facts-from-the-past/README.md

 Facts From the Past is an interactive website that aims to teach fun facts about history in an appealing way.
 Visitors are given a ten-question quiz on a variety of topics with a choice of four answers to pick from.
 Correct or incorrect, they are also offered tidbits of explanation behind the event or fact in question.
 Encouraging messages accompany their progress.
 The quiz can be replayed, with questions and answers shuffled into a new order to keep the player on their toes.

 ## User Stories
-The website is designed for two possible users and X user stories:
+The website is designed for two possible users and 14 user stories:

 ### User: Visitor
 - 1. As a visitor, I want an explanation on what the website is about